 When talking about bean sprouts, most people think of mung bean sprouts, which are the most commonly used bean sprouts.
-But a variety of many other beans and seeds can be sprouted, including alfalfa seeds, sunflower seeds, kidney beans, white beans, peas, lentils and adzuki beans.
+But a variety of many other beans and seeds can be sprouted, including alfalfa seeds, sunflower seeds, kidney beans, mung beans, white beans, peas, lentils and adzuki beans.

 Bean sprouts have been used for centuries for their nutritional and medical benefits.
 They can be eaten raw or lightly cooked or they can be juiced.
 Flavor varies from sweet delicate to sharp intense, depending on the type of sprout.

 Nutritional Benefits Of Bean Sprouts